enspritz/peppy-pipeline/README.md

 - Compress HTML (remove whitespaces).
 - gzip certain file types in preparation for direct delivery by the HTTPd.
 - Run modes: `auto` for live coding and `once` for production builds.
-- Web GUI to inspect and monitor pipelines, processing steps, and performance.
+- Web GUI to inspect and monitor pipeline, processing steps, and performance.

 ### Similar work
 - [mylesmegyesi/conveyor](https://github.com/mylesmegyesi/conveyor)